nakajima/atom-branch-status/README.md

 If the branch name turns pink, open the developer tools (View > Developer > Toggle Developer Tools) and see if the console shows an error.

-## Todo

-- I'd also like to be able to click the build and go to the `target_url`.
-- Tool tip with the status message when hovering over the branch name.

 ### Here's what it looks like right now: